mrbarnesoz/AI-Trading-Bot/Readme.md

 An end-to-end reference implementation of an AI-assisted trading bot.
 The app provides utilities to download OHLCV data, engineer technical indicator features, train a machine learning classifier, and evaluate the strategy via vectorised backtesting.

+> Keep this README up to date whenever you change the bot or its tooling.

 ## Key Capabilities
 - Automated data download and caching via `yfinance`.
 - Technical indicator feature engineering (SMA, EMA, RSI, MACD, volatility, volume).